neondatabase/neon/docs/rfcs/034-direct-io-for-pageserver.md

   * Manual testing is advisable for this => recommended to set up an EC2 instance with a local Grafana + Prometheus + node_exporter stack.
   * This work is time-consuming and open-ended.
 Get help if inexperienced.

-* Obvious bottleneck candidate: CPU overhead of buffer pool => make buffer pool implementation efficient
-  * No global state, pass it through the app.
-RequestContext is the way to go.
-  * Explore further `RequestContext` integration: two-staged pool, with a tiny pool in the `RequestContext` to avoid contention on the global pool.
-  * Explore designs / prior art to avoid contention on the global buffer pool
-  * Should be able to draw from PS PageCache as a last resort mechanism to avoid OOMs (PageCache thrashing will alert operators!)
-    * Longer-term, should have model of worst-case / p9X peak buffer usage per request and admit not more requests than what configured buffer pool size allows.
-      Out of scope of this project, though.